krakenjs/zoid/README.md

 </script>
 ```

+This is great, but at this point it's totally isolated from the parent.
+If I was to drop this in an iframe, it would function perfectly, but the parent would have no way to interact with it.

 Now let's think about how this component is going to be integrated with the parent page.
-We've already defined the contract, so this is easy:
+We've already defined the component contract, so we just need to plug it in:

 - We need to pre-populate the `#email` element with a `prefilledEmail` param, if we're passed one.
 - We need to call an `onLogin` success callback when we do a successful login, so the parent knows the user has logged in.